- Ishan Wijewardana

 2. One Track Check-ups: These are check-ups with primarily one key test

-š§ Verdict: Preventative healthcare is a huge market globally and attracts a very particular type of customer (which Iāll discuss later).
+Overall, preventative healthcare is a huge market globally and attracts a very particular type of customer (which Iāll discuss later).
 Neko Health are in a track of their own with their AI-Powered, non-invasive body scan.
-But thereās plenty of choice for people looking for a preventative check.
+But thereās plenty of choice for people looking for a general preventative check.

 š„ The Problem